Carbon Monoxide Exposure During Pregnancy. | Canada Hyperbarics Skip to main content

 What They Found

 The review identified 19 published reports of carbon monoxide poisoning during pregnancy between 1971 and 2010.
-They found that CO poisoning is a leading cause of poisoning in the United States, associated with high maternal and fetal mortality rates.
+They found that CO poisoning is a leading cause of poisoning in the United States, associated with high maternal and foetal mortality rates.
 Diagnosis relies on history, physical evaluation, and environmental CO levels, as carboxyhemoglobin levels may be poor indicators of severity.

 What This Means for Canadian Patients

 Canadian patients who are pregnant should be aware of the risks of carbon monoxide exposure and seek immediate medical attention if symptoms arise.
-Prompt diagnosis and treatment, including oxygen therapy, are crucial for improving outcomes for both mother and fetus.
+Prompt diagnosis and treatment, including oxygen therapy, are crucial for improving outcomes for both mother and foetus.

 Canadian Relevance